WILLPOWER AND THE DECISION-MAKING PROCESS

 1. Evolutionary psychology and willpower

-The fourth online book of the Global Cognitive Theory is Willpower, Decision Making Process, and Artificial Intelligence and it is an attempt to explain the essence of the living being from a scientific viewpoint, while also taking into account that it is a frequent topic in philosophy.
+The fourth online book of the Global Cognitive Theory is Willpower, Decision Making Process, and Artificial Intelligence and it is an attempt to explain the essence of the living being from a scientific viewpoint while taking into account it is a typical topic of philosophy.

-The scientific nature of this book is due to the connection with the Global Cognitive Theory books about cognitive processes of the brain and evolutionary psychology, confirmed to a large extent by the EDI Study – Evolution and Design of Intelligence.
+The scientific nature is due to the connection with the Global Cognitive Theory about cognitive processes of the brain and evolutionary psychology, confirmed largely by the EDI Study – Evolution and Design of Intelligence.

-The Global Cognitive Theory is an extension to the psychology of the new perspective of life and the living being given by the General Theory of Conditioned Evolution of Life.
+The Global Cognitive Theory is an extension to the psychology of the new perspective of life given by the General Theory of Conditional Evolution of Life.

 Not in vain, the ideas included in this evolutionary theory are about the philosophy and definition of life.